bolencki13/autoload-models/README.md

 # autoload-models

 autoload-models is a Nodejs Command Line Tool for translating json files into swift models automatically.
+This will add the newly created models to your xcode project.

 ## Installation